technometrics-lab/Proximity-indices-applied-to-OpenAlex/exploratory_analysis/README.md

 <a name="readme-top"></a>

-This folder contains all the files which create the different pandas dataframes of variables.
-We explain below the function of each file and in the order they are run in directory_file_dataexploration:
+This folder contains all the files which explore the different pandas dataframes we created previously.
+We explain below the function of each file in the order they are run in directory_file_dataexploration:

 * dataexploration_citations
  <br> This file explores and visualizes in different ways the data about citations.